flare-foundation/attestation-client/docs/installation/general-installation.md

 - database.json
 - network.credential.json

-NOTE: You change configurations later on.
+NOTE: You can change configurations later on.

 ---
 ### 3) Run main install